-No. ARPA does not change any requirement of a State's continuation coverage program, e.g.,

-CalCOBRA.
-ARPA only allows AEIs who elect continuation coverage under State insurance law to receive premium assistance from April 1, 2021 through September 30, 2021.
+No. ARPA does not change any requirement of a State's continuation coverage program, e.g., Cal-COBRA.
+ARPA only allows Cal-COBRA AEIs who elect continuation coverage under State insurance law to receive premium assistance from April 1, 2021, through the earliest date upon which the individual (1) becomes eligible for another group health plan, such as a plan sponsored by a new employer or a spouse's employer (not including excepted benefits, a QSEHRA, or a health FSA), or (2) the individual becomes eligible for Medicare, or (3) the date their Cal-COBRA eligibility expires, or (4) September 30, 2021, IF the Cal-COBRA-eligible AEI elected coverage prior to the premium assistance period or is within their election period to enroll during the premium subsidy period.
 It also allows AEIs to switch to other coverage offered to similarly situated active employees if the plan allows it, provided that the new coverage is no more expensive than the prior coverage.